 January is terrible isn’t it?
 It’s dull, grey and it rains.
 Endlessly.
 If only there was a new animated flick, bursting with colours, vibrancy and soulful music… ?
 Luckily for us, Disney in all their omniscient kindness have delivered us Coco.
 Pixar’s 19th film is the studio’s first original feature since the underwhelming The Good Dinosaur from 2015, and provides us with their first steps towards representational diversity.
-While there could be accusations of similarity to 2015’s The Book of Life, Coco pulls out some highly original tricks to tell its story, of aspiring musician Miguel (voiced by Anthony Gonzalez) who – confronted with his family’s ancestral ban on music – enters the Land of the Dead to find his great-great-grandfather, legendary singer Ernesto de la Cruz (Benjamin Bratt).
+While there could be accusations of similarity to 2015’s The Book of Life, Coco pulls out some highly original tricks to tell its story, following aspiring musician Miguel (voiced by Anthony Gonzalez) who – confronted with his family’s ancestral ban on music – enters the Land of the Dead to find his great-great-grandfather, legendary singer Ernesto de la Cruz (Benjamin Bratt).

 Our Joni celebrated Coco as “vibrant and vivacious,” and praised Pixar’s positive forward strides towards telling new stories with one that is “moving, amusing and downright grooving”.
 Ultimately, “Coco stands out in the Pixar pantheon as their first truly diverse feature.”
 Will the rest of the team agree with Coco‘s 4-star verdict?
 Only one way to find out!